Numbers Chapter 13

 , saying,

-13:2 Send you men, that they may search the land of Canaan, which I give to the children of Israel of every tribe of their fathers shall ya’ll send a man, every one a ruler among them.
+13:2 You send men, so that they may search the land of Canaan, which I give to the sons of Israel of every tribe of their fathers shall ya’ll send a man, every one a ruler among them.

 13:3 And Mosesמשה